How To Pick Brand Colors Without Causing a Church Split

 Try different combinations for the text and background.
 Is the text readable in most of them?
 If not, you may want to adjust the values until they have better contrast.

-If you follow these steps, you’re more likely than not to come up with a pleasing, Christmas-honoring harmony of colors that will be functional in print and digital spaces!
+If you follow these steps, you’re more likely than not to come up with a pleasing, Christ-honoring harmony of colors that will be functional in print and digital spaces!

 Try it for yourself.